Stake-governed tug-of-war and the biased infinity Laplacian: Introduction

 \subsection{The stake-governed game}

 Maxine wins each turn with probability $q \in (0,1)$ by fiat in $\tugofwar(q,v)$.
-In many applications, decision makers face choices of how to spend a precious and limited resource in order to gain strategic advantage in an evolving random situation.
-Our development of tug-of-war offers a model for such choices.
-Maxine and Mina will each be given a certain amount of money at the start of {\em stake-governed tug-of-war}.
+In many applications, decision makers face choices of how to spend a precious and limited resource in order to gain strategic advantage in an evolving random situation. {\em Allocated-budget stake-governed tug-of-war} offers a model for such choices.
+Maxine and Mina will each initially be given a certain amount of money.
 Our convention will be that Maxine holds $\lambda$ units and Mina one unit at this time.
-A counter is placed on the game-board $(V,E)$ at $v \in V$, as it was in classic tug-of-war.
+A counter is placed on the game-board $(V,E)$ at $v \in V$, as it was in constant-bias tug-of-war.
 Each turn opens with a request that the two players offer stakes.
 These are amounts that each player selects, drawn from her remaining reserves.
 The amounts are withdrawn from the respective reserves and are not returned.
 Each player will win the right to move the counter to an adjacent location of her choosing with a probability that equals the ratio of the amount that she has just staked and the total amount just staked by the two players.
-The game ends as it does in tug-of-war, with the arrival of the counter in $V_B$ (at $w$, say).
-The remaining reserves of the players are swept from them and, as in tug-of-war, Mina pays Maxine $p(w)$ units.
+The game ends as it does in the constant-bias game, with the arrival of the counter in $\boundarymac$ (at $w$, say).
+The remaining reserves of the players are swept from them and, as in the earlier game, Mina pays Maxine $p(w)$ units.
 Thus the initial funds allocated to the players are a non-renewable resource that each player must spend during the lifetime of the game in an effort to gain control on the resting place of the counter.
 The funds dictate the players' capacity to control play and have no other utility, because they cannot be saved beyond the end of the game.